Find out how to become an accredited provider of initial teacher training (ITT) and what support is available.

 When requesting places:

-- specify if you’re a teaching school and/or academy
+- specify if you’re a teaching school and/or academy trust

 We’ll then ask you to submit a business case.
 We will assess it and offer feedback.
 Once approved, you need to prepare and submit a full accreditation bid.
 The business case and full bid should meet the criteria set out in the Arrangements for ITT accreditation submissions document.